whyhankee/wrkr/README.md

   *Some service/application might want to followUp on that event, in this case, our Customer Satisfaction Team*

+  It subscribes a queue to the event and passes the function that will handle the event.
+The subscription will be registered in the database and the queue will start to receive the events.
+The handler will be called when events arrive.
+Acknowledge the event as handled when you want, before or after processing.

     ourWorkQueue = 'ourApp.CustomerSatisfactionTeam'
     wrkr.subScribe(ourWorkQueue, 'ourapp.user.added', onUserAdded, function (err) {
       if (err) throw err;